-12 Years a Slave
+/ 12 Years a Slave

 A free Black man in pre-Civil War America is kidnapped and sold into slavery, beginning a twelve-year battle to survive and return to his family.

-12 Years a Slave is a powerful and unflinching historical drama based on the 1853 autobiography of Solomon Northup.
-Set in the United States in the early 1840s, the film introduces Solomon, a free Black man living in Saratoga Springs, New York.
-Educated, articulate, and a talented violinist, he enjoys a life of relative stability and comfort with his wife and children—until a chance encounter changes his life irrevocably.
-Lured by the promise of lucrative work as a musician, Solomon is tricked, abducted, and illegally sold into slavery.
-Stripped of his identity and documents, he is given a new name and transported to the South, where he is forced to navigate the brutal and dehumanising world of plantation life.
-Over the next twelve years, Solomon is passed between various owners, each with distinct attitudes toward slavery, ranging from indifferent to sadistic.
-Throughout this time, Solomon struggles to maintain his dignity and sense of self.
-He encounters fellow enslaved individuals whose stories reflect the spectrum of suffering and endurance within the system.
-The film explores his relationships with both allies and oppressors, capturing moments of both silent resistance and crushing defeat.
-While violence and cruelty are ever-present, so too is the enduring will to survive and retain hope.
-Solomon’s musical talents and intelligence become both a source of solace and a threat in the eyes of his masters.
-Forced into silence about his past and his literacy, he carefully navigates a world where any sign of independence can provoke brutal consequences.
-Yet, he never fully relinquishes the idea of freedom or the hope that someone, somewhere, might still remember who he is.
-The narrative is grounded in historical detail and emotional truth, painting a vivid picture of a time when human lives were commodified, and justice was elusive for those in bondage.
-With a restrained but deeply affecting tone, 12 Years a Slave focuses not only on physical suffering, but on the psychological toll of captivity—and the deep yearning for liberty and family.
-Through Solomon’s harrowing journey, the film becomes an essential reminder of America’s past and a tribute to those who endured the horrors of slavery.
-It is a story of stolen freedom, quiet strength, and the unwavering pursuit of justice.
+Over the next twelve years, Solomon is passed between various owners, each with different attitudes toward slavery, from indifferent to sadistic.
+Throughout this time, Solomon struggles to keep his dignity and sense of self.
+He meets fellow enslaved people whose stories show the full range of suffering and endurance in the system.
+The film looks at his relationships with both friends and oppressors, capturing moments of silent resistance and crushing defeat.
+Even though violence and cruelty are always around, there’s also a strong will to survive and hold onto hope.
+Solomon’s musical talents and intelligence become both a source of comfort and a threat to his masters.
+He’s forced to keep quiet about his past and his literacy, carefully navigating a world where any sign of independence can lead to brutal consequences.
+But he never completely gives up on the idea of freedom or the hope that someone, somewhere, might still remember who he is.
+The story is based on historical facts and real emotions, painting a vivid picture of a time when human lives were treated like commodities, and justice was hard to find for those in bondage.
+With a voice that’s both calm and deeply moving,

 Reviews